vladislavkn/README.md/README.md

 # Vladislav Knyshow :rocket: @vladislavkn

 Hello, my name is Knyshov Vladislav.
 I am a novice developer, worked a lot with html/css/js, react/react-native.
-I already have a little experience in the IT field, but I do not plan to stop there.
+I already have a little experience in the IT field, but I do not plan to stay at this level for a long time.

 ## :point_right:Now I know
 - :white_check_mark: JS, CSS & HTML (including semantic html & css3);